converged-computing/mummi-operator/README.md

 - wfmanager
  - ensure we export envars
  - when mummi python cloneable, can install (clone) on demand
+- jobs:
+ - if these are volume mounts into the wfmanager container, they should be moved

 ### Questions

 - What is the difference between `MUMMI_ROOT` and `MUMMI_APP`?
 The second makes sense (e.g., /opt/clones/mummi-ras) but the first is always set to the second.
 I'd expect it be something like /opt/clones where there are more assets.